-- for further details regarding agro-forestry requirements, please refer to the Forestry Grant Scheme guidance - if you want to include areas in your EFA that are currently part of an agro-forestry grant scheme you can do this.
+- for further details regarding Woodland creation small or farm woodland' scheme (FGS081-009) requirements, please refer to the Forestry Grant Scheme guidance or the Agroforestry guidance - if you want to include areas in your EFA that are currently part of an agro-forestry grant scheme you can do this.
 However: - you must ensure that the management of the two schemes are compatible. - the payment you receive for your agro-forestry grant scheme may be reduced to reflect the Greening payment you receive for your EFA feature - there may be delays in the payment of your Basic Payment as both schemes will need to be validated